Unidata/awips2/docs/install/install-cave-beta-v23.md

 ---

 ## Uninstalling CAVE (Linux)
-These are instructions to manually uninstall CAVE.
+These are instructions to manually uninstall CAVE manually.
 However, the [`awips_install-v23.sh`](#download-and-installation-instructions) script will do these steps for you if you are installing a newer version of CAVE.

 **1. Make sure you have exited out of any CAVE sessions**